 Salty and crunchy.
 That’s my favorite snack combination.
 And that’s why my snack weakness is potato chips.
 Ever since I was a kid, I have loved snacking on potato chips – especially kettle chips.

 Make your own potato chips using healthy coconut oil instead.
-Expeller-expressed coconut oil gives these chips a crispy texture without the coconut flavor.
-These are fantastic as part of a healthy gluten-free lunch box for kids or even as a quick lunch with gluten-free turkey meatballs.
+Coconut oil gives these chips a crispy texture without the coconut flavor.
+You could also try avocado oil too.
+These are fantastic as part of a healthy gluten-free lunch box for kids.

 - Use a mandolin or vegetable spiral slicer to thinly slice potatoes.